britneydang/HandsonProject_MasteringSSIS/README.md

 ![image](https://user-images.githubusercontent.com/110323703/215315853-4c19f3b1-27a6-49e6-9778-1e2bc96c7a32.png)

-Data Flow Tasks - Transformations:
+Working with Data Flow Tasks:
 - Character Map Transformation: it is used to converted data to upper case or lower case.
 In data flow task, drag Character Map in between Source and Destination components -> Editor: select column that need to be changed -> Destination: add a new column for the change (new column) or replace the old with the change (in-place change)?
 Select Operation (uppercase, lowercase, etc.), add Alias name for new column -> Ok

 ![image](https://user-images.githubusercontent.com/110323703/215317189-070d9bdf-fbb7-4a03-abd8-49c9e217f1f3.png)